kotaaaa/blog-starter/content/blog/linebot/index.md

 I have been involved in the development and operation of a system running on Kubernetes for my business, and since I have not had the opportunity to build an entire Kubernetes system from scratch, I took this opportunity to build a simple **LineBot using Flask on GKE.**

-For the purpose of creating a simple Linebot for personal use, you can use [Cloud functions](https://cloud.google.com/functions/docs/concepts/overview?hl=ja) or [AWS Lambda](https You may think that using Kubernetes is a bit overspecified because you can deploy quickly using serverless technologies such as [Cloud functions]() or [AWS Lambda](https://aws.amazon.com/jp/lambda/).
+For the purpose of creating a simple Linebot for personal use, you can use [Cloud functions](https://cloud.google.com/functions/docs/concepts/overview) or [AWS Lambda](https://aws.amazon.com/jp/lambda/) You may think that using Kubernetes is a bit overspecified because you can deploy quickly using serverless technologies.

 The main purpose of this workshop is to build a system from scratch using Kubernetes (on GKE), **to get an overall picture of an app using Kubernetes**, and to deepen our understanding of the various objects of Kubernetes.

 However, there are also advantages to adopting Kubernetes, most notably